chocolate-doom/chocolate-doom/README.md

 ## Versioning

-Crispy Doom maintains a major and a minor version number.
-The major version number is increased whenever a new official version of Chocolate Doom is released and the changes merged into Crispy Doom.
-The minor version number is increased whenever changes have been applied that are not part of an official Chocolate Doom release or do only affect Crispy Doom.
+Crispy Doom's major version number is increased whenever a new Chocolate Doom (pre-)release got merged into its code base.
+The minor version number is increased for intermediate releases that do only contain Crispy-specific changes or unreleased changes to the Chocolate Doom code base.
+The micro or patch version is reserved for post-release hotfixes, it remained unused until the 5.5 release.

 ## Contact